5 Things To Listen For At The Hearing With Trump's HHS Nominee

 Democrats have said they're eager to take on Republicans over Medicare because the program is very popular.

-Prseident-elect Donald Trump sent drug company stocks into a tailspin last week when he promised in a news conference that he would have Medicare negotiate for lower drug prices with the pharmaceutical industry.
+President-elect Donald Trump sent drug company stocks into a tailspin last week when he promised in a news conference that he would have Medicare negotiate for lower drug prices with the pharmaceutical industry.
 Today the federal health program for the elderly is barred by law from negotiating for lower prices, even though it accounts for 29 percent of the approximately $325 billion the U.S. spends on pharmaceuticals each year.

 Democrats have long advocated for Medicare to be able to negotiate better deals for itself, so this may be one area where the toughest questions come from Republicans.
 Sanders on Tuesday told reporters he plans to ask Price about drug prices in the hearing.